 - [OPTIONAL] Analytics Accuracy Information periodicity: time period, which indicates periodic reporting of accuracy information for the corresponding Analytics ID(s).

-- [OPTIONAL] Analytics Accuracy threshold: a reporting threshold accuracy value, which indicates that:
+- [OPTIONAL] Analytics Accuracy threshold: a reporting threshold accuracy value or a reporting threshold loss value, which indicates that:

-- The NWDAF can provide analytics output and optionally analytics accuracy value to the analytics consumer(s) when the accuracy value is above this Analytics Accuracy threshold (i.e. the accuracy is sufficient according to the threshold).
+- The NWDAF can provide analytics output and optionally analytics accuracy value or loss value to the analytics consumer(s) when the accuracy value is above this Analytics Accuracy threshold or when the loss value is below the threshold (i.e. the accuracy information is sufficient according to the threshold).

-- The NWDAF can provide "Stop Analytics Output Consumption indication", "Updated Analytics" or the Analytics Accuracy Information to the analytics consumer(s) when the accuracy value is under this threshold (This indicates the deviation of the predictions from the actual network data does not meet analytics accuracy requirement, i.e. the accuracy is not sufficient according to the threshold).
+- The NWDAF can provide "Stop Analytics Output Consumption indication", "Updated Analytics" or the Analytics Accuracy Information to the analytics consumer(s) when the accuracy value is under this threshold or when the loss value is above the threshold (This indicates the deviation of the predictions from the actual network data does not meet analytics accuracy requirement, i.e. the accuracy or loss is not sufficient according to the threshold).

 - [OPTIONAL] Minimal number of analytics output occurrences: determines the minimal number of analytics outputs provided by NWDAF that have to be considered in the determination of the accuracy information.